 Health care workers in the US are nearly four times more likely to be injured and require time away from work as a result of workplace violence (OSHA, 2015).
 Addressing workplace violence is a priority for WSHA, our member hospitals and regional partners.
 It is our goal to ensure health care worker safety and prevent workplace violence.
 This will be accomplished through strong leadership commitment, collaboration, standardization of safety practices and the deployment of tools and resources to support hospitals and health care workers advance safety at the local level.

-In 2019, Washington’s legislature enacted HB 1931 to help address workplace violence in hospitals and other health care settings.
-WSHA is working to support members in implementing the new law.
-The law requires hospitals by Jan.
-1, 2020 to:
+In 2019, Washington’s legislature enacted HB 1931 to a help address workplace violence in hospitals and other health care settings.
+WSHA is working to support members in implementing the law (RCW 49.19).
+The law requires hospitals to:

 - Have a committee to address workplace violence.